J

 Maintenance and Grooming

-The typical Jackabee should have a hypoallergenic coat that needs to be groomed about once a week with a simple slicker brush and comb to remove some of the loose or dead hair.
-In order to maintain proper hygiene, you should clean out the ears with cotton and brush the teeth with a canine-specific paste on a regular basis.
+The Jackabee typically has a short, smooth coat that needs to be groomed about once a week with a simple slicker brush and comb to remove some of the loose or dead hair.
+To maintain proper hygiene, clean the ears with a cotton ball and brush the teeth with a canine-specific paste regularly.
 Baths should be given about once a month to keep this dog free of dirt and grime.
-As the Jackabee has a small jaw, this predisposes it to periodontal disease, so you should aim to brush your dog’s teeth regularly (every 1-2 days if possible) and supply chew toys that can help to keep teeth and gums strong.
+As the Jackabee has a small jaw, this predisposes it to periodontal disease, so you should aim to brush your dog’s teeth regularly (every 1 to 2 days if possible) and supply chew toys that can help to keep teeth and gums strong.

 human brushing her dog's teeth